Why color is one of the most powerful tools in personal branding & marketing

 For freelancers and independent professionals, a consistent and intentional color palette is one of the most cost-effective branding tools available.
 Here is how to start thinking about it strategically:

-Color is one of the most underestimated tools in personal branding, especially for freelancers who are building visibility without a large marketing budget.
+Color is one of the most underestimated tools in personal branding, especially for ambitious people who are building visibility without a large marketing budget.
 Used intentionally, your color choices can reinforce your expertise, attract the right clients, and make your brand instantly recognizable.

 So ask yourself: what color are you naturally drawn to, and is it doing justice to your personal brand?